aiyer16/recipe-app-backend/README.md

 # recipe-app-api
-REST API for the Recipe App created using Django REST framework
+REST API for the Recipe App created using Django REST framework.
+Clone this repository to use as template to fulfill all your API needs.

 ## Installation guide